-Our TLB bears interest at the U.S. Prime Rate plus 2.25% or LIBOR plus 3.25%.
+Our TLB bears interest at the U.S. Prime Rate plus 2.25% or LIBOR plus 3.25% at our option.
 Because we have indebtedness which bears interest at variable rates, our financial results will be sensitive to changes in prevailing market rates of interest.
-As of December 31, 2021, we had \$271.9 million of indebtedness outstanding, all of which bears interest at floating rates.
+As of December 31, 2022, we had \$271.9 million of indebtedness outstanding, all of which bears interest at floating rates.
 The rate of interest varies from period to period and our interest rate exposure is not currently hedged to mitigate the effect of interest rate fluctuations.
 Depending upon future market conditions and our level of outstanding variable rate debt, we may enter into interest rate swap or other hedge arrangements (with counterparties that, in our judgment, have sufficient creditworthiness) to hedge our exposure against interest rate volatility.
-As of December 31, 2021, a 100 basis point increase in LIBOR would have increased our annual borrowing expense by \$2.7 million.
+As of December 31, 2022, a 100 basis point increase in LIBOR would have increased our annual borrowing expense by \$2.7 million.

 The FCA, which regulates LIBOR, has announced that it will not compel panel banks to contribute to LIBOR after 2021.
 In November 2020, the ICE Benchmark Administration Limited announced a plan to extend the date as of which most U.S. LIBOR values would cease being computed from December 31, 2021 to June 30, 2023.
 On July 29, 2021, the Alternative Reference Rates Committee announced that it is formally recommending the forward-looking SOFR term rate.
 Our credit agreement includes alternative rate fallback provisions, which provides for use of a broadly accepted market convention to replace LIBOR as the rate of interest and are triggered by a notification from the Administrative Agent.
-We have not yet received such notification, but expect that when we do the TLB will likely be converted to a SOFR term rate based facility.
-However, there can be no assurance the LIBOR phase out will not increase our cost of capital.
+We have not yet received such notification, but expect that we will likely convert to a SOFR term rate based facility in the first half of 2023.
+There can be no assurance the LIBOR phase out will not increase our cost of capital.